aaubs/ds24/content/m3/01_Group_assignment.md

 title: "Group Assignment 1"
 weight: 2
 disableToc: true
-draft: true
+draft: false
 ---

 # Portfolio Exercise 1

-> **Note:** M3 - Group Assignment 1 Deadline: Wednesday 7th of February at 12.00 PM
+> **Note:** M3 - Group Assignment 1 Deadline: Tuesday 19th of November at 12.00 PM

 ## Introduction

-In this assignment, you are required to delve into the practical aspects of Deep Learning by constructing and evaluating a neural network using PyTorch.
-This exercise is designed to deepen your understanding of neural network architectures, hyperparameter tuning, and the preprocessing steps necessary for effective model training and evaluation.
-You will have the freedom to choose a dataset from either the M1 or M2 module or select an external dataset that intrigues you.
-By experimenting with different neural network configurations and hyperparameters, you will gain hands-on experience in optimizing ML models to achieve desired performance metrics.
+In this assignment, you'll deepen your understanding of time series data analysis, feature engineering, and neural network modeling.
+Using the Tesla stock closing prices, you'll preprocess the data to create useful features and normalize it for training.
+The main goal is to build, train, and evaluate a Recurrent Neural Network (RNN) in PyTorch, exploring how various architectures and hyperparameters impact model performance.

 ## Task

-* Build, train, and evaluate a neural network using Pytorch.
+* Build, train, and evaluate a RNN using Pytorch.
-* The neural network should have a minimum of 2 hidden layers.
+* The RNN should have a minimum of 2 hidden layers.
-* Experiment with at least 5 different variations of hyperparameters (e.g., number of layers/neurons, activation functions, epochs, optimizers, learning rates, etc.).
+* Experiment with at least 3 different variations of hyperparameters (e.g., number of layers/neurons, activation functions, epochs learning rates, etc.).

 The assignment should include the following steps: